hackerzhut/spring-cloud-azure/README.md

 ## Data and Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
-Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.To disable this, you can add `spring.cloud.azure.telemetry.enabled=false` in `application.properties` file.